rohansood42/resdb_backend_documentapp/README.md

 GET - `/document/download?id=""` - Download a particular file

-GET - `/document/user` - Get all the documents for a particular user
+GET - `/document/user?type=` - Get all the documents for a particular user pass [Confirmed] or [Pending] to get pending or transactions

-POST - `/document/verify` - Get all the documents for a particular user
+POST - `/document/verify` - Verify a document with a particular fileid

 ```
 {